 During the week, we have ascended and descended all the surrounding hills, several times, most of which are an average 10% gradient.
-I foolishly made the mistake of buying my husband a book on rides in the surrounding area enabling him to seek out the highest climbs.
+I foolishly made the mistake of buying my beloved husband a book on rides in the surrounding area enabling him to seek out the highest climbs.
 However, we have also ridden along the valley visiting some of the villages perched part-way up the hills.

 Now, we’ve seen plenty of cyclists out and about in the valley but, surprisingly, have not passed any, or indeed been passed by any on the climbs.
 Slogging back up one of these from the valley on Thursday, I was delighted when it levelled out at 7%.
 Yes, I know I can’t believe I even entertained that thought, but I did.
 Of course, it’s been great training as most of the climbs near us are only 7% average gradient.